brentgroves/repsys/research/a_l/k8s/kubeadm/install_kubeadm.md

 46d89ce1-54f9-44ce-99a7-4b4d4137220c
 ```

+/sys/class/dmi/id/product_uuid: The main board **[product UUID](http://0pointer.de/blog/projects/ids.html)**, as set by the board manufacturer and encoded in the BIOS DMI information.

 - Certain ports are open on your machines.
 See **[here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#check-required-ports)** for more details.
 - Swap configuration.
 The default behavior of a kubelet was to fail to start if swap memory was detected on a node.
 See **[Swap memory management](https://kubernetes.io/docs/concepts/architecture/nodes/#swap-memory)** for more details.
   - You MUST disable swap if the kubelet is not properly configured to use swap.
 For example, sudo swapoff -a will disable swapping temporarily.
 To make this change persistent across reboots, make sure swap is disabled in config files like /etc/fstab, systemd.swap, depending how it was configured on your system.